Ishay Ribo: Early life

 Ishay Ribo, born on February 3, 1989 to a traditional Sephardi Jewish family in Marseille, France.
 His parents also grew up in France, having immigrated from Morocco and Algeria in their youth.
 His father began to take on more religious observance in France.
-When Ribo was eight and a half years old, the family made aliyah to Israel, where the family became completely Torah-observant.
+When Ribo was eight and a half years old, his family immigrated to Israel, where they became fully Torah-observant.
 Early on, they resided in Kfar Adumim, where Ribo attended a national-religious elementary school.
 After six months he transferred to a Haredi Talmud Torah in Jerusalem.
 He later studied in yeshivot in Kiryat Sefer and Gilo, the latter program designed for French olim (immigrants to Israel).
 Since his marriage he has studied at Midreshet Ziv, an Orthodox kollel in the Sha'arei Hesed neighborhood of Jerusalem.

-Ribo began working on his first album at Sach HaKol Studios in Jerusalem shortly before enlisting in the Israeli Defense Forces for a two-year stint.
+Ribo began working on his first album at Sach HaKol Studios in Jerusalem shortly before enlisting in the Israel Defense Forces for a two-year stint.
 He served in the Technology and Maintenance Corps, and sang in the IDF Rabbinical Choir during the last six months of his service.